BolajiAyodeji/Blogposts/cjwum18h600007ds1wreswp3q.md

 #### How can we help these people?

 Web Accessibility comes to the rescue.
-It is a practice whereby web applications are designed and developed so that its functionality can be operated by people with disabilities.
+It is a practice whereby web applications are designed and developed so that their functionality can be operated by people with disabilities.

 * * *